ErykPiechowiak/Weather-Station/README.md

-# Weather-Station
+##  Microcontroller based weather monitoring system

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)

 ## General info

-The application is a simulation of a wireless network based on the CSMA/CA protocol.
-Used simulation method: ABC.

-Microcontroller based weather monitoring system

 This project was finished in January 2021 as part of my engineering thesis.

 In this project a microcontroller was used to create a weather station which allows the user to control its interface with gestures.